Jim Thomson was born in Edmonton, Alberta.

 He left his hometown of Westview Village Winterburn at the age of 15 years old to pursue a junior career with the Toronto Marlboros of the OHL.

-Today Jim travels the country with his Dreams Do Come True presentation to help change the lives and inspire the young and old throughout.
-Jim volunteers countless hours with many charities and organizations including 360 kids, Your Life Counts, Stop Concussions and The York Regional Police.
+Today, Jim travels the country with his ‘Dreams Do Come True’ presentation to help change lives as he inspires both the young and old.
+Jim volunteers countless hours with many charities and organizations including 360 kids, Your Life Counts, Stop Concussions, and The York Regional Police.

-Jim’s life has not always been the glamourous life of a pro athlete.
+Jim’s life has not always been the glamorous life of a pro athlete.
 He has faced many adversities and has been fortunate enough to overcome them.
 He now dedicates his life to helping others.